skwasimakram13/Find-My-Device-by-Demoody/README.md

 ---

 *This README is a product-level blueprint.
-It contains technical and legal notes and must be kept up-to-date as code and external policies evolve.*
+It contains technical and legal notes and external policies evolve.*

 <!-- End of README -->